Scandalous (Mis-Teeq song)

 "Scandalous" is a song by British girl group Mis-Teeq.
-It was composed by band members Su-Elise Nash, Alesha Dixon, and Sabrina Washington along with frequent collaborators Hallgeir Rustan, Tor Erik Hermansen, and Mikkel Eriksen for their second studio album, Eye Candy (2003), with production handled by the latter two under their production moniker StarGate.
+It was composed by band members Su-Elise Nash, Alesha Dixon, and Sabrina Washington along with frequent collaborators Hallgeir Rustan, Tor Erik Hermansen, and Mikkel Eriksen for their second studio album, Eye Candy (2003), with record production handled by the latter two under their production moniker StarGate.
 Written in the key of C minor, "Scandalous" is an up-tempo R&B song with a heavy bassline, strings, a siren sound, and suggestive lyrics.

 The song became a hit throughout Europe and Oceania, reaching the top 10 in Australia, Denmark, Ireland, New Zealand, and the United Kingdom.
 "Scandalous" has sold 195,000 copies in the UK, becoming the group's biggest-selling single.
 In 2004, "Scandalous" was chosen as Mis-Teeq's second single in the United States, where it reached number 35 on the Billboard Hot 100, number two on the Billboard Dance Singles Sales chart, and number 11 on the Billboard Mainstream Top 40.

 A mashup of "Scandalous" with the Redman & Adam F song "Smash Sumthin'" was performed live at the 2003 MOBO Awards, where the song was nominated for two awards, including 'Best Video'.
 The mashup, titled "Sumthin' Scandalous", appears on the limited edition of "Eye Candy".

+Background and release

+Although Mis-Teeq had scored multiple UK hits, they did not have a US record deal until the release of "Scandalous" in 2004.
+The song's breakthrough in the United States came when television host Carson Daly heard the track while travelling in Europe and urged Warner to release it stateside.
+Warner Bros.
+Records subsequently issued a self-titled Mis-Teeq compilation album in the US, with “Scandalous” as its lead single.
+The song gained additional exposure through inclusion in the films Catwoman and Taxi, which also helped it achieve commercial success outside Europe.